 1. Describe the problem concisely.
 Why is a database a good idea for this task?

 This database system will allow for the structured organization of media, specifically, pictures, videos, and music.
 After the completion of this course, our group aims to interface this project with a Raspberry Pi 3 Model B computer as means to develop a novel subscription based media sharing service and device, deemed Project NightOwl.
-Collections of public and private media will be stored externally on a server, so users of the media center will only have permission to access their media, ensuring data integrity.
+Collections of public and private media will be stored externally on a server (on our local machine for the purposes of this project), so users of the media center will only have permission to access their media, ensuring data integrity.
 Users will interact with an application on the RPi that will enable media to be streamed to a monitor or television set.
 The application will allow users to search certain media by its attributes; e.g. production dates, actors, genres, titles, etc. The application will return a list of items that meet the given criteria.
 Additionally, users will be able to recommend open-access media and share their own personal media.

 Users of the media center application will enjoy additional search features that would not be implemented easily otherwise.
 The database system will ensure a structured data management design and, most importantly, allow the user to efficiently search through files.
 Implementing a database system is crucial to this problem because not doing so will make the system unmanageable over time as new media is added to the set and will not allow searching features.